dusty-nv/jetson-inference/docs/jetpack-setup.md

 After the downloads have finished installing, JetPack will enter the post-install phase where the JetPack is flashed with the L4T BSP.
 You'll need to connect your Jetson to your host PC via the micro-USB port and cable included in the devkit.
 Then enter your Jetson into recovery mode by holding down the Recovery button while pressing and releasing Reset.
 If you type `lsusb` from the host PC after you've connected the micro-USB cable and entered the Jetson into recovery mode, you should see the NVIDIA device come up under the list of USB devices.
 JetPack uses the micro-USB connection from the host to flash the L4T BSP to the Jetson.

 After flashing, the Jetson will reboot and if attached to an HDMI display, will boot up to the Ubuntu desktop.
 After this, JetPack connects to the Jetson from the host via SSH to install additional packages to the Jetson, like the ARM aarch64 builds of CUDA Toolkit, cuDNN, and TensorRT.
 For JetPack to be able to reach the Jetson via SSH, the host PC should be networked to the Jetson via Ethernet.
 This can be accomplished by running an Ethernet cable directly from the host to the Jetson, or by connecting both devices to a router or switch — the JetPack GUI will ask you to confirm which networking scenario is being used.

-See the JetPack **[Install Guide](http://docs.nvidia.com/jetpack-l4t/index.html#developertools/mobile/jetpack/l4t/3.0/jetpack_l4t_install.htm)** for the full directions for installing JetPack and flashing Jetson.
+Please refer to the **[JetPack Install Guide](http://docs.nvidia.com/jetpack-l4t/index.html#developertools/mobile/jetpack/l4t/3.0/jetpack_l4t_install.htm)** for the full directions for installing JetPack and flashing Jetson.

 ##
-<p align="right">Next | <b><a href="building-repo.md">Building the Repo</a></b>
+<p align="right">Next | <b><a href="building-repo.md">Building the Repo from Source</a></b>
 <br/>
 Back | <b><a href="digits-setup.md">DIGITS System Setup</a></p>
 <p align="center"><sup>© 2016-2019 NVIDIA | </sup><b><a href="../README.md"><sup>Table of Contents</sup></a></b></p>